-This section discusses an outcome definition, identification procedure and pre- and post-exposure risk window for each study outcome.
+This section discusses an outcome definition, identification procedure and pre- and postexposure risk window for each study outcome.
 It should be noted that some conditions could potentially fit within more than one outcome.
 For example, ADEM could be included within demyelination or non-infectious encephalitis categories.
 In practice cases will only be counted within one outcome except for GBS which will be studied alone and in the general demyelinating disease group.
-Figure 1 shows the identification process.
+Figure 1 shows the identification process for incident outcomes.

 Multiple sclerosis is the most common form of demyelinating disease and is a chronic condition with relapsing episodes.
-This study is not designed to study the rate of relapses and, in-line with previous studies of vaccines and demyelinating events, only first episodes will be included.
-Any new episode of GBS will be included when this outcome
+This study will include incident events and, separately, relapses.
+For other demyelinating events only first episodes will be included.
+Any new episode of GBS will be included when this outcome is studied alone.

-OBS-01 TEMP 01 / Atlas No. 295927 Version No. 1 / Version Date: November 27, 2012 is studied alone.
 IBD is also a chronic relapsing condition.
-As with demyelinating disease, only first episodes will be included.
+First episodes and, separately exacerbations will be included.